Constraining the onset density for the QCD phase transition with the neutrino signal from core-collapse supernovae: CCSN model with QCD phase transition

-For the analysis of the hadron-quark matter phase transition, the class of microscopic EOS from \citet{Bastian:2021} is implemented into {\tt AGILE-BOLTZTRAN}.
-Quark matter is modeled using the RDF approach of \citet{Kaltenborn17} and confinement has been taken into account approximately by string-like quark-quark interactions in the scalar self-energy following \citet{Ropke86}.
-Linear and higher-order repulsive interactions are included based on the quasi-particle approach of \citet{Benic:2015}.
-These are known from Nambu--Jona-Lasinio models \citep[][]{NJL:1961,Buballa2005PhR} and the class of vector-interaction enhanced bag models of \citet{Klaehn:2015}, which give rise to additional pressure contributions with increasing density and are hence essential for the stability of compact hybrid stars---neutron stars with quark matter cores---in agreement with high-precision observations of massive pulsars of about 2~M$_\odot$ \citep[c.f.][and references therein]{Antoniadis13,Fonseca:2021}.
-The RDF EOS sets include isovector interactions.
-These control the isospin asymmetry dependence of the phase transition.
-The values for the different nine RDF EOS parametrizations are listed in Table~I of \citet{Bastian:2021}, including the isovector coupling.
-The latter are selected to minimize the jump of the electron fraction, $Y_e$, across the phase transition.
-A phase transition construction is applied from the DD2 RMF EOS of \citet{Typel10} as well as variations of it such as DD2F and DD2Fev.
-Further details about the nine RDF EOS are given in Appendix~\ref{sec:appendix_eos}.
+Hadron-quark matter hybrid EOS are employed with first-order phase transition, from the class of microscopic RDF EOS of \citet{Fischer18} and \citet{Bastian:2021} is implemented into {\tt AGILE-BOLTZTRAN}.
+Quark matter is modeled using the RDF approach of \citet{Kaltenborn17}, where confinement has been taken into account by introducing string-like quark-quark interaction in the scalar self-energy \citep[c.f.][ and references therein]{Horowitz1985PhRvD31_stringflip,Ropke86}.
+Furthermore, linear and higher-order repulsive interactions are taken into account following \citet{Benic:2015}, which is based on the quasi-particle approach, known from Nambu--Jona-Lasinio models \citep[][]{NJL:1961,Buballa2005PhR} as well as the class of vector interaction enhanced bag models of \citet{Klaehn:2015}.
+These give rise to additional pressure contributions with increasing density and are hence essential for the stability of compact hybrid stars (neutron stars with quark matter cores) in agreement with the high-precision pulsar observations \citep[c.f.][and references therein]{Antoniadis13,Fonseca:2021}.
+Furthermore, the RDF EOS includes a $\rho$-meson equivalent term that controls, in particular, the isospin asymmetry dependence of the hadron-quark phase transition.
+The values for the different nine RDF parameterizations are listed in Table~I of \citet{Bastian:2021}, including the $\rho$-meson term.
+The latter are selected to minimize the jump of the electron fraction across the phase transition boundary.

+Different representations of the original hadronic DD2 EOS from \citet{Typel10} have been implemented for the RDF quark matter model's phase transition construction.
+The flow constrain corrected DD2 EOS \citep[see][]{Danielewicz:2002}, known as DD2F \citep[][]{Alvarez-Castillo16} is used for RDF-1.1 and 1.3 -- 1.7.
+The DD2F EOS experiences a substantial softening of the high-density phase, in excess of about twice nuclear saturation density, compared to DD2.
+The saturation density for the DD2F hadronic EOS is $n_{\rm sat}=0.145$~fm$^{-3}$ or equivalently $\rho_{\rm sat}=2.44\times 10^{14}$~g~cm$^{-3}$.
+For RDF-1.2 an excluded volume modification, DD2Fev, is used.
+The latter results in the deviation from the DD2F EOS at densities in excess of about $\rho\simeq 3\times 10^{14}$~g~cm$^{-3}$.
+For the RDF-1.8 and RDF-1.9 models, both of which feature the lowest onset densities for the first-order phase transition, the original stiff DD2 EOS was employed.